abhayagiri/beginning-our-day/manuscripts/markdown/preface.md

 process of editing the transcripts into compact and well-written teachings.
 Pamela Kirby generously assisted in various stages of the editing process.
 Ruby Grad helped with the copy editing.
-Shirley Johannesen compiled the glossary.
+Shirley Johannesen helped with the glossary.
 David Burrowes, Dee Cope, Josh Himmelfarb, Evan Hirsch, Jeanie Daskais, Anagārika John Nishinaga, and members of the Lotus Volunteer Group: Viveka and Wendy Parker all helped with further refining of the text.
 Sumi Shin designed the cover.